 - a VHC assessment confirms that the services can be provided; and

-- the required services cannot be provided using the MRCA or SRCA household services provisions because the need is not related to the client's accepted conditions; or
+- the required services cannot be provided using the MRCA or SRCA household services provisions.

-Clients who hold a DVA Health Card may be referred to a VHC assessment agency for consideration of their respite care needs.
+Clients who hold a Veteran Gold Card or Veteran White Card for an accepted service-related condition may be referred to a VHC assessment agency for consideration of their respite care needs.